 1974 Vic Franck Delta 50

-Recent posts in this wide-ranging archive have covered my move to the “Dark Side” – selling my Amazon 44 named Nomadness on a quest for floating lab space.
+Posts in this wide-ranging archive have covered my move to the “Dark Side” – selling my Amazon 44 named Nomadness on the quest for floating lab space.
 I bought this gorgeous Delta 50 in early 2016, named her Datawake for the “wake of data” streaming astern, then spent four years geeking her out.

-Working alone, with Datawake packed with gizmology and a business in town, it would now be massively disruptive to switch gears and get on with my original intent… depart Friday Harbor for a life of open-ended nautical geekery whilst publishing tales of adventure as I have for almost forty years.
-Time has a way of getting away from ya, and I need to adjust expectations where this boat is concerned.
+I waited too long.
+It would now be massively difficult to take off for a life of open-ended voyaging while publishing tales of adventure, as I have for almost forty years.
+Time has a way of getting away from ya, and with some biological factors involved, I need to adjust expectations where this boat is concerned.

 So I have made a few changes.
-I set up a lab in Friday Harbor to offload the media digitizing biz, picked up a 12-foot console inflatable dinghy for sanity-jaunts around the islands, and made the difficult decision to downsize in the boat department.
+I set up a 48-foot mobile lab for the media digitizing biz, picked up a 12-foot console inflatable dinghy for sanity-jaunts around the islands, and made the extremely difficult decision to sell Datawake.

 A famous 1975 heavy-fiberglass Delta 50 from the Vic Franck yard, optimized for remote work, is now on the market.